Apple AirPods Max get USB-C, better spatial audio | Digital Trends

-Apple’s next-gen AirPods Max wireless noise-canceling headphones will ditch the lightning port in favor of USB-C. Apple announced the new headphones at the “It’s Glowtime” event on September 9.
+Apple’s AirPods Max wireless noise-canceling headphones will ditch the lightning port in favor of USB-C. Apple announced the update to the headphones at the “It’s Glowtime” event on September 9 along with the new iPhone 16.
 They still cost $549 and come in five new colors: midnight, blue, purple, orange, and starlight.
 They can be preordered starting September 9, and will be available on September 20.

-The new AirPods Max are effectively identical to the first-gen model including the iconic aluminum-covered earcups of the first-gen headphones, along with the mesh headband, but now they can be charged via USB-C.
+The updated AirPods Max are effectively identical to the original model including the iconic aluminum-covered earcups and mesh headband, but now they can be charged via USB-C.

-The company also announced that the personalized spatial audio feature will now work with music as well as video content like TV shows and movies.
+The company also announced that the personalized spatial audio feature will now work with music as well as video content like TV shows and movies, when Apple updates its mobile software to iOS 18.

 As welcome as this change is, fans of Apple’s over-ear headphones may be disappointed that no other improvements, like USB audio or support for hi-res audio were mentioned.